-There is no need to say that Lucca, the city of 100 churches, can’t be really visited in just one day, but it may be enough to taste its essence and glimpse its artistic beauties to make you return to spend some time in exploring its more hidden, mysterious treasures.
+There is no need to say that Lucca, the city of 100 churches, can’t be really visited in just one day, but it may be enough to taste its essence and glimpse its artistic treasures to make you want to return and spend more time exploring its more hidden attractions.

-Let's start, with our one day to the discover the charming town of Lucca.
-A smart choice would be to spend the night before there, in a B&B or a hotel so that you're already there, fully rested, to visit the town.
+Let's start with our one day to the discover the charming town of Lucca.
+A smart choice would be to spend the night before there, in a B&B or a hotel so that you start your day early and fully rested, ready to visit the town.
 If you can't, try to arrive as early as you can.

 The City of a Hundred and One Churches